factionsecurity/factionsecurity.github.io/docs/reporting/checklists.md

 ### Customizing the checklist extension output

 The checklist extension has several configurable options.
-You can change the text that is printed for the Pass, Fail and N/A statuses, and the background and foreground colours.
+You can change the text that is printed for the Pass, Fail and N/A statuses, and the background and foreground colors.

 To configure the extension, navigate to **Admin → System → App Store** and click **Configure** on the Checklist Extension card.
 The options appear below the card; save them and regenerate the report to see the change.